caiociardelli/sphglltools/sphmodel/README.md

 If you use SphModel, please, cite the following paper:

-Ciardelli, C., Bozdağ, E., Peter, D. and van der Lee, S., 2020.
-SphGLLTools: A set of routines for visualization, processing, sharing, and spherical harmonics analysis of tomographic models defined on GLL meshes.
+Ciardelli, C., Bozdağ, E., Peter, D., and van der Lee, S., 2021.
+SphGLLTools: A toolbox for visualization of large seismic model files based on 3D spectral-element simulations.
 Computer & Geosciences, submitted.

 # YOUR_MODEL_NAME
 -----------------------